-You can book a place on a boat tour at any of the hundreds of tourist booths along Chaweng Beach or elsewhere on Ko Samui.
-The usual price is around 2000thb (plus 300thb entrance to the marine park) and this usually includes breakfast, lunch, kayaking and snorkelling and pick up/drop off from your hotel.
+You can book a place on an Angthong National Marine Park tour at any of the hundreds of tourist booths along Chaweng Beach or elsewhere on Ko Samui.
+The usual price is around 2000thb ($60).
+There is a 300thb ($9) entrance to the marine park, and this usually includes breakfast, lunch, kayaking and snorkelling and pick up/drop off from your hotel.

-What to do and see at Angthong Marine Park
+What to do and see on an Ang Thong Marine Park Tour

 Koh Wau Ta Lap Island